sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 draft: true
 ---

+TODO change this; start with "Some companies die a zombie.
+After 12-18 months, the cost of change skyrockets, so they cannot do anything, limping around mindlessly, until they bite the bullet and re-write their systems, or kick the bucket".

 A walking skeleton is a basic set of code that acts as a “starter pack” for the development team.
 It's a lightweight application framework without any product-specific functionality, but that is still runnable and can exemplify the fundamental architectural patterns.

 In a nutshell, you create a well-planned system that works, but that does nothing relevant, and then you add your product-specific behavior to it.
 Starting your software system from a walking skeleton offers several benefits: